dipak2811/dipak2811/README.md

 ## :technologist: I am Full stack developer.

 - 🌍  I'm based in Gujarat, India
-- 🖥️  I am working as software devlopment trainee at Simform.
+- 🖥️  I am working as software developer at TechEniac.
-- 🧠  Currently learning React.Js,Nodejs,Expressjs
+- 🧠  Currently working in React.Js,Nextjs,Nodejs,Expressjs,AWS service like lambda,API Gateway.
 - 🤝  I'm open to collaborating on interesting projects as a developer.